-Teaching Staff: James Hixon, Gavin O'Donoghue, Ruth Lehane, Cathal Quinn & Iseult Golden will we consider a different historical convention of theatre and its relationship to time, text, space, place and the role of the audience.
+Teaching Staff: Thomas Conway, Gavin O'Donoghue, Ruth Lehane, Cathal Quinn & Iseult Golden Term: 1 - 2 Average Teaching Hours: 4 hours per week

+The aim of this module is to introduce the history of drama, theatre, and performance.
+Each week will we consider a different historical convention of theatre and its relationship to time, text, space, place, and the role of the audience.
 Throughout the module we will consider how and why historical conventions resonate with each other.